ChameleonCloud/docs/source/getting-started/index.rst

 Pre-Req: Creating a Chameleon Account
 =====================================

-Before you can get started using Chameleon, you will need to create a user account.
+Before you can get started using Chameleon, you will need to create a **user account**.

 Don't worry!
 Creating an account is easy and free.
-We use Globus_, a platform for secure and reliable data transfer, sharing, and management across various storage systems and computing environments, to enable Single Sign-On on Chameleon.
+We use Globus_, a platform for secure and reliable data transfer, sharing, and management across various storage systems and computing environments, to enable SSO on Chameleon.

 To create an account (and to log in for future sessions), go to the Chameleon_ home page and click on the "Log In" button at the top right corner of the